hapax/hapax.github.io/assets/teaching.md

 This is extremely stringent, but I think it's right.
 Why?
 First of all, it's *fair*.
-The students who are already already involved and making progress have a basic level of a particular social good, engagement, that students on the margins don't.
+The students who are already involved and making progress have a basic level of a particular social good, engagement, that students on the margins don't.
 And as Rawls argues for social goods generally, by making maths engaging, there should be a "trickle up" effect across the